CloudLabs-MOC/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0304-Using Group Policy Analytics to validate GPO support in Intune.md

 ### Task 1: Export the Windows Client Policy GPO to an XML file

+In this task you will export the Windows Client Policy GPO from Active Directory to an XML file so it can be analyzed in Intune.

 1. Switch to **SEA-SVR1** and, if necessary, sign in as **Contoso\Administrator** with the password of **Pa55w.rd**.

 2. If necessary, open **Server Manager**.